Bayesian test of normality versus a Dirichlet process mixture alternative: A Dirichlet mixture of normals method for testing normality

 As reported in Section \ref{SS:comp}, this choice of $(\omega_1, \omega_2)$ leads to a fairly accurate testing procedure.
-Figure \ref{fig:omegas} shows one random draw from $\dpm_{0, 1}(\alpha, \Psi)$ for the univariate case, with $\Psi$ determined as by \eqref{eq:omega} for $\alpha = 2^{-6}, 2^2, 2^{10}$.
+Figure \ref{fig:omegas} shows one random draw from $\dpm_{0, 1}(\alpha, \Psi)$ for the univariate case, with $\Psi$ determined as by \eqref{eq:omega} for three choices of $\alpha \in \{2^{-6}, 2^2, 2^{10}\}$.
 For small $\alpha$, there is little difference between the $\nm(0,1)$ and its local alternative.
 For large $\alpha$, there is an overall shape resemblance, but the alternative possesses sharp features.
 Broad shape differences are noticed for an intermediate $\alpha$ value.

-A concern over the coupling between $(\omega_1, \omega_2)$ and $\alpha$ is whether the alternative is allowed to spread away from the null for intermediate $\alpha$ values.
-Although we do not have a theoretical result to resolve this issue, in all our numerical studies in Section \ref{S:illustrations}, except for when data are simulated from the null, the Bayes factor attains very large magnitudes for a reasonably wide range of intermediate $\alpha$ values.
+A concern over the coupling between $(\omega_1, \omega_2)$ and $\alpha$ is whether the alternative is ever allowed to separate from the null for intermediate $\alpha$ values.
+Although we do not have a theoretical result to resolve this issue, in all our numerical studies in Section \ref{S:illustrations}, except for when data are simulated from a normal distribution, the Bayes factor is found to attain very large magnitudes for a reasonably wide range of intermediate $\alpha$ values.
 Because the alternative always embeds the null as its center, the only way it can concede so much ground to the null is by being fairly disperse around it.